kubestellar/kubestellar/docs/content/contribution-guidelines/testing-doc-prs.md

 # Testing a KubeStellar documentation PR

+The new Nextra-based kubestellar/docs repository will create a preview Site via netlify whenever a PR is created for a branch of the repository.

+This process is automated and we intend to extend it to PRs from forks of the docs repository.

+Note, however that this process is *not* triggered by modifications to the markdown files in the kubestellar component repositories which are imported into the main kubestellar.io website.
+We are investigating how best to generate previews of such changes.

+Note that any PRs created for the website _must_ include a preview site to enable a visual demonstration for the review process.

+---
+---
+### Legacy notes about PRs for the doc site -- may no longer be applicable

 If a contributor has _**not**_ created a sharable preview of a documentation PR [as documented in the documents management overview](document-management.md#serving-up-documents-globally-from-a-fork-of-the-repository-via-github) , here are the steps to checkout a git pull request for local testing.

 ## STEP 1: Checkout the Pull Request**